boguszjelinski/kern/HOWTORUN.md

 * Rust compiler
 * Go compiler (alternativelly a [Java client](https://gitlab.com/kabina/kaboot/-/tree/master/generators/src) exists but it is slow and resource-hungry)
 * Node.js (optional, React apps for single customer)
-* Python (optional, to watch KPIs and route quality check)
+* Python (optional, to watch KPIs and for route quality check; python-tk and psycopg2-binary needed)

 Java and C# implementations of dispatcher, RestAPI and clients exist but they are not maintained any longer.
 Java was a proof-of-concept, C# was used for benchmarking (not good either).